Classic Nintendo Games are (Computationally) Hard: Abstract

 \section{Abstract}

 We prove NP-hardness results for five of Nintendo's largest video game franchises: Mario, Donkey Kong, Legend of Zelda, Metroid, and Pok\'emon.
-Our results apply to generalized versions of Super Mario Bros.\ 1, 3, Lost Levels, and Super Mario World; Donkey Kong Country 1--3; all Legend of Zelda games except Zelda II: The Adventure of Link; all Metroid games; and all Pok\'emon role-playing games.
+Our results apply to generalized versions of Super Mario Bros.\ 1--3, The Lost Levels, and Super Mario World; Donkey Kong Country 1--3; all Legend of Zelda games; all Metroid games; and all Pok\'emon role-playing games.
 In addition, we prove PSPACE-completeness of the Donkey Kong Country games and several Legend of Zelda games.